A month of beer at the Royal Artisan

 artwork displayed in a gallery

 What I mean by Tall Grass is the shape of the clumps of cheat grass growing locally in my high desert climate.
 I’ve been translating grasses into stencils I freehand cut for many years.
-I use some sort of grass shape in almost all of my paintings.
-I currently have four varieties of grass masking symbols I mix and match.
+I incorporate a grass-like shape in almost all of my paintings.
+I currently have four varieties of grass masking symbols that I mix and match.

 artwork displayed in a gallery

-Creating layers in my paintings requires a lot of work with paper that may not be apparent when viewing a finished piece.
-I’ve recently been working on creating a shift with the shape of a painting by using my stenciling/masking shapes.
+Creating layers in my paintings requires a significant amount of work with paper, which may not be apparent when viewing a finished piece.
+I’ve recently been working on creating a shift in the shape of a painting by using my stenciling and masking shapes.

 artwork displayed in a gallery

-When I cut stencils from different types of paper with my scissors and X-acto knife I get handmade objects to spray through, trace, reuse, or modify.
-I like how the Paper-Cuts are bringing my interests in collage, symbol development, and paper work forward.
+When I cut stencils from different types of paper with my scissors and X-Acto knife, I create handmade objects that I can spray through, trace, reuse, or modify.
+I appreciate how the Papercuts are bringing my interests in collage, symbol development, and paperwork to the forefront.

 artwork displayed in a gallery